Student Event Planners

 - To find out what venues are already scheduled, and determine if the space you want is available, please view the advertised list of events posted to the Lewis & Clark Website Calendar, www.lclark.edu/calendars.
 Note this site will only show you the advertised events, not the comprehensive schedule.

 - When you’re ready to request a venue, please contact us.
-We reserve space for most locations on campus.
-Contact us by coming to our office in Templeton, Room 248, emailing us at email@example.com, or calling us at 503-768-7235.
+We reserve space for most locations on the Undergraduate and Graduate School campuses.
+Contact us by coming to our office in Facilities (enter through the glass entrance door facing Holmes Hall), emailing us at email@example.com, or calling us at 503-768-7235.

 - Name of your event (the official title you will use to advertise the event)